 Folding CHANGE Frame

 The internationally patented folding frame is designed and manufactured in Changebike LTD in Taiwan, where it won the Golden Pin engineering award.
-Here it was also tested and certified to ruggedness standards not achieved by any other folding bike in the world (EN-14766).
+Here it was also tested and certified to ruggedness standards not achieved by any other folding bike in the world (ISO-4210).

 FOX 32 MTB Fork